-During the 2010 legislative session the Rhode Island legislature passed H8082 - An Act Relating to Public Utilities and Carriers, which includes the following language for R.I.G.L. § 39-1-27.7 (c)(5):
+In 2010, R.I.G.L. § 39-1-27.7 (c)(5) was amended to state:

 The Commission shall issue an order approving all energy efficiency measures that are cost effective and lower cost than acquisition of additional supply, with regard to the plan from the electrical and natural gas distribution company, and reviewed and approved by the energy efficiency and resources management council, and any related annual plans, and shall approve a fully reconciling funding mechanism to fund investments in all efficiency measures that are cost effective and lower cost than acquisition of additional supply, not greater than sixty (60) days after it is filed with the commission.